richteague/disksurf/docs/index.rst

 ``disksurf`` is a package that implements the method described in `Pinte et al. (2018) <https://ui.adsabs.harvard.edu/abs/2018A%26A...609A..47P/abstract>`_ to extract the emission surface from spatially and spectrally resolved observations of molecular emission from a protoplanetary disk.
+The package provides a suite of convenience functions to not only extract an emission surface, but also fit commonly used analytical forms, and over plot isovelocity contours on channel maps to verify the correct surface was extracted.

 Installation
 ************